- Key Initiatives

 Program for Financial Studies News and Finance Initiative

-The News and Finance Initiative of the Program for Financial Studies gratefully acknowledges its Industry Sponsors:
+The News and Finance Initiative of the Program for Financial Studies gratefully acknowledges past Industry Sponsors:

 *The Program for Financial Studies gratefully acknowledges Thomson Reuters for generously providing access to data sets that have enabled the research upon which the News and Finance initiative has been built.

 The News and Finance initiative of the Program for Financial Studies addresses one of the key questions in financial economics: how information is transmitted from news into prices.
 Led by Columbia Business School Professors Harry Mamaysky, Paul Glasserman and Paul Tetlock, the initiative seeks to combine natural language processing techniques with more traditional economic analysis to gain insight into how markets respond to news and other textual data.
 The initiative seeks to conduct innovative research in the area of news and financial markets, and to disseminate its research to practitioners and academics.
 Furthermore, the initiative sponsors annual conferences, and attempts to foster interaction amongst its industry and Columbia affiliates.
 Examples of questions of interest to the initiative include the following:

 - How can the computer analysis of news, social media, public filings, and other documents be leveraged to develop investment strategies and monitor risk?